-When diagnosing the problem with the server's operation, it is often desired to use the DEBUG logging level to obtain the verbose output from the server and libraries it uses.
-However, high verbosity may be an overkill for the logging system in cases when the server is processing high volume traffic.
-To mitigate this problem, Kea is using multiple loggers, which can be configured independently and which are responsible for logging messages from different functional parts of the server.
-If the user, trying to diagnose the problem, has a reasonably high confidence that the problem origins in a specific function of the server, or the problem is related to the specific type of operation, he may enable high verbosity only for the relevant logger, thus limiting the debug messages to the required minimum.
+When tracking down an issue with the server's operation, use of DEBUG logging is required to obtain the verbose output needed for problems diagnosis.
+However, the high verbosity is likely to overwhelm the logging system in cases when the server is processing high volume traffic.
+To mitigate this problem, use can be made of the fact that Kea uses multiple loggers for different functional parts of the server and that each of these can be configured independently.
+If the user is reasonably confident that a problem originates in a specific function of the server, or that the problem is related to the specific type of operation, they may enable high verbosity only for the relevant logger, so limiting the debug messages to the required minimum.

 The loggers are associated with a particular library or binary of Kea.
 However, each library or binary may (and usually does) include multiple loggers.
-For example, the DHCPv4 server binary contains separate loggers for: packet parsing, for dropped packets, for callouts etc. Each logger "derives" its configuration from the root logger.
-In the typical case, the root logger configuration is the only logging configuration specified in the configuration file.
-Creating a specific configuration for the selected logger, thus overriding the configuration settings specified in the root logger configuration, requires putting its configuration aside of the root logger's configuration with some of the parameters modified.
+For example, the DHCPv4 server binary contains separate loggers for: packet parsing, for dropped packets, for callouts etc.